SLU-PP-332 (Exercise Mimetic)

 • A Synthetic ERR Agonist Alleviates Metabolic Syndrome

-• Synthetic ERRα/β/γ Agonist Induces Acute Aerobic Exercise Response
+• Synthetic ERRα/β/γ Agonist Induces an ERRα-Dependent Acute Aerobic Exercise Response and Enhances Exercise Capacity

-• Estrogen-Related Receptor Agonism Reverses Mitochondrial Dysfunction in Aging Kidney
+• Estrogen-Related Receptor Agonism Reverses Mitochondrial Dysfunction and Inflammation in the Aging Kidney

-21-month-old mice, 8-week treatment: Reversed age-related kidney decline, reduced albuminuria, prevented podocyte loss, restored mitochondrial architecture.
+21-month-old mice, 8-week treatment with SLU-PP-332: Reversed age-related increases in albuminuria, podocyte loss, mitochondrial dysfunction, and inflammatory cytokines.

 Disclaimer